leto/freeyourself/README.md

 immediately realized that many, many people could benefit from something like that, but I wanted to make it dead-simple to receive donations as well as being easily configurable.

+# License

+Free Your Self is GPLv3 software, a version of the license can be found in the LICENSE file.